ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 This procedure is called the appraisal of Evidence.
 Subsequently, the Verifier generates Attestation Results for use by Relying Parties.

-The Appraisal Policy for Evidence might be obtained from the Verifier Owner, and/or is configured into the Verifier by the Verifier Owner, and/or is programmed into the Verifier, and/or might be obtained via some other mechanism.
+The Appraisal Policy for Evidence might be obtained from the Verifier Owner via some protocol mechanism and/or is configured into the Verifier by the Verifier Owner, and/or is programmed into the Verifier, and/or might be obtained via some other mechanism.